Sir John Moore Barracks, Winchester

 Sir John Moore Barracks is a military installation near Winchester.

 History

 The site used to be known as RAF Flowerdown until 1986 when it was renamed Sir John Moore Barracks, after Lieutenant General Sir John Moore, and became the new depot for the Light Division when they moved from Peninsula Barracks, Winchester.

 The barracks went on to become the home of the Army Training Regiment, Winchester.
+ATR Winchester delivers the 14-week training course to non-infantry adult (age 17+) recruits.